david-cattermole/mayaMatchMoveSolver/docs/source/index.rst

 If you are new to mmSolver, take a look at the video :ref:`tutorial-heading`.

+Any questions you have can be asked on the `mailing list`_.

 Development of `mmSolver` can be viewed on the GitHub project_ page.

 Download